ewedell/BSCAMPP_code/README.md

 This is based on the code from EPA-ng-SCAMPP available at https://github.com/chry04/PLUSplacer.

-There are three versions of EPA-ng-BSCAMPP here appended with -1,-2,-3 that were all tested.
+There are three tested versions of EPA-ng-BSCAMPP, coded in EPA-ng-SCAMPP-batch-1, EPA-ng-SCAMPP-batch-2, and EPA-ng-SCAMPP-batch-3.

+Please use EPA-ng-SCAMPP-batch-2 for best results.
+It is also recommended that this be used with subtrees of size 2000 and with 5 or 10 votes based on current best results (especially if sequences are fragmentary).

 # REQUIREMENTS